-- 1. Mailed notice.
-A public notice was mailed to all property owners and occupants within a 500-foot radius of the project site.
+- Mailed notice.
+A public notice was mailed to all property owners and occupants within a 500foot radius of the project site.
 The required notice radius is measured from the external boundaries of the property. - 2.
 On-site posting.
 A public notice was posted on each street frontage of the project site. - 3.
 Newspaper publication.
 A public notice was published once in the Daily Pilot newspaper.

-As of the date this report was circulated, no written public comments have been received.
-Any public comments received prior to the June 13, 2022 Planning Commission meeting will be provided separately.
+As of the date this report was circulated, one written comment has been received and is attached to this report.
+Any other public comments received prior to the June 13, 2022 Planning Commission meeting will be provided separately.